NickEckardt/sleep/article.md

 #### Getting your Body Ready to Sleep

-You may have heard before that you shouldn't browse the web or use your phone before going to sleep.
+You may have heard that you shouldn't browse the web or use your phone before going to sleep.
 The reason for this is that while your body is exposed to
 [blue light](https://www.somnilight.com/blue-light-insomnia.html) it does